 Current status: Substantially Resolved.
 A SOP for approval has been addressed as part of the procedure manual for the new licensing and inspection database.
-Rulemaking for all food protection programs to ensure variance requirements are uniform has been addressed with the exception of one rule, He-P 2700, Milk Producers, Plants, Producer/Distributors, which will be addressed in the Fall 2019.
+Rulemaking for all food protection programs to ensure variance requirements are uniform has been addressed with the exception of one rule, He-P 2700,

+Milk Producers, Plants, Producer/Distributors, which will be addressed in rulemaking initiated in March 2020.